plurb/Aetherwynn-Unstable-Isotopes/Aetherwynn/Classes/Monk/Monk Class.md

 ### Martial Arts Attacks

-For the purpose of your "Monk" abilities, *Martial Arts Attacks* are *Unarmed Strikes*, or *Attacks* using a *Melee Weapon* you are *Proficient* with without the "Heavy" or "Special" properties.
+For the purpose of your "Monk" abilities, "Martial Arts Attacks" are *Unarmed Strikes*, or *Attacks* using a *Weapon* you are *Proficient* with excluding those with the "Heavy" property.

 ### Deadly Strikes
 *Ability (Monk, Martial Arts)*

-♾️ — Your *Unarmed Strikes* are "Martial Melee Weapons" you are *Proficient* with, and have the "Finesse" property.
+♾️ — Your *Unarmed Strikes* are "Martial Melee Weapons" you are always wielding, are *Proficient* with, and have the "Finesse" property.
 Their "Damage Die" is `1dM [bludgeoning]`.

-♾️ **(1/turn)** — Whenever you "Attack" and make one or more "Martial Arts Attacks", make one additional "Martial Arts Attack".
+◻️ **(1/turn)** — If you made one or more "Martial Arts Attacks" this turn, you may make one "Martial Arts Attack".

 ### Unarmoured Defence
 *Ability (Monk, Martial Arts)*

-While not wearing Armour, your *AC* is calculated as follows:
+♾️ — While not wearing "Armour", your *AC* is calculated as follows:

 **AC** = `10 + your Proficiency Bonus + your Dexterity modifier`